zagroubi/HackTheBox/README.md

 # HackTheBox
-yes, we need github for some challenges ;)
+Looks like we need github for some challenges.